Radiergummi/shore/README.md

 So if you're looking for a small alternative to Laravel, Symfony at al to build your system upon, you've come to the right place.

+## Getting started
+Shore has no fixed layout whatsoever.
+There are three constants in the [index.php](./public/index.php) that define where the code for your application is to be found.
+Just add some routes and build up the layout you desire.

 ## Defining routes
 All routing has to happen in the main routes file which is `require_once`'d in [`app/bootstrap`](./app/bootstrap.php).
 Let's look at an example: